immersivera/perfect-copy/README.md

 ## License

-WP Content Porter is licensed under GPL v2 or later, same as WordPress itself.
+Clone & Export is licensed under GPL v2 or later, same as WordPress itself.